loopj/aiovantage/src/aiovantage/config_client/README.md

 creating XML serialized requests, but it is also possible to make raw XML requests to a particular interface.

-Since a common use case for interacting with the ACI service is to lookup system objects, this module also provides models to help with deserializing many of these object types, available in [`models`](models).

 Additionally, a few helper functions for fetching objects are provided by [`requests.py`](requests.py).